iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Functional Spaces/Topology of Metric Space.md

 \end{aligned}
 $$

+To be $1/3$ distance away from $x$, the point $c_x$ is forced to be away from all other points in the space $l^\infty$, by a distance of at least $1/3$.
 This would bring the contradiction that $C$ is also uncountable like $S$, hence, the space $l_\infty$ is not a separable set.
 This is concluded by the fact that for every $x, y$ we would need a distinct $c_x, c_y$ that is at least 1/3 away from $x, y$ under inf metric.

+**Intuitive understanding**

+Imagine, circling around all elements in the metric space $X$, and let the circle shrinks for all the singleton elements of the metric space.
+If it's separable, then these balls will intersect in a way that, the closure of a countable sets has limit to every singleton.
+If it's not separable, then there exists, a non-zero epsilon value such that, there is no intersection between all the singletons of the metric space.
+This is moral of the above proof.
+The next example illustrate the concept, in a more extreme way.

 **Claim $(\R, d)$ with a discrete metric is not separable**: